WISDEM/pyFrame3DD/README.md

 ## Prerequisites

-pyMAP requires a C compiler
+pyFrame3DD requires a C compiler

 ## Install

 For detailed installation instructions of WISDEM modules see <https://github.com/WISDEM/WISDEM> or to install pyFrame3DD by itself do:

-    $ python setup.py install
+    $ pip install WISDEM-pyFrame3DD

 ## Unit Tests

-    $ python test/test_frame.py
+    $ pytest test

 For software issues please use <https://github.com/WISDEM/pyFrame3DD/issues>.
 For functionality and theory related questions and comments please use the NWTC forum for [Systems Engineering Software Questions](https://wind.nrel.gov/forum/wind/viewtopic.php?f=34&t=1002).

 ## License

 Frame3DD uses the GNU GPL so this code must also be under the same license.
+The larger WISDEM code has a special dispensation to use the Apache License.